Advertisement

 Book cover, title in yellow font.
 A woman in an apron holds a pie cut with a knife with fruit smeared that looks like blood

 Philadelphia-based writer and podcaster Jo Piazza began her writing career as a journalist at the Daily Pennsylvanian at the University of Pennsylvania.
-After rising through the ranks at several newspapers, television, and magazines and publishing several critically acclaimed non-fiction books, she decided to return to her childhood love of fiction.
-Her first published work of fiction came out of a yoga retreat in Tulum, Mexico and she’s been writing fiction ever since.
+After rising through the ranks at several newspapers, television, and magazines, and publishing several critically acclaimed non-fiction books, she decided to return to her childhood love of fiction.
+Her first published work of fiction came out of a yoga retreat in Tulum, Mexico, and she’s been writing fiction ever since.

 The secret lives of tradwives

 But her journalism training proved critical to her fiction work.
-“I approach all of my fiction as a journalist, honestly,” Piazza says, “I do intense amounts of research and interviews with primary sources.
+“I approach all of my fiction as a journalist, honestly,” Piazza says.
+“I do intense amounts of research and interviews with primary sources.
 I really think that being a journalist and a nonfiction writer first has made me a lot better fiction writer.”
 Pursuing fiction was also more compatible with a life with children.
-She still researches and interviews extensively for her fiction works, but it’s easier to write fiction when caring for children and/or being pregnant.
+She still researches and interviews extensively for her fiction works, but it’s easier to write fiction when caring for children and/or pregnant.

-Her newest thriller Everyone is Lying To You focuses on the world of tradwife (or traditional wives) influencers who are women who prioritize raising children and the domestic sphere while broadcasting that life through social media.
-Piazza began covering the tradwife movement since the phenomena popped up about two years ago.
+Her newest thriller, Everyone Is Lying To You, focuses on the world of tradwife (or traditional wife) influencers—women who prioritize raising children and the domestic sphere while broadcasting that life through social media.
+Piazza began covering the tradwife movement since the phenomenon popped up about two years ago.
 Many people thought it was a fad, Piazza explains, but the tradwife influencer sphere just keeps exploding with followers.

-In the book, two former BFFs friends reconnect when tradwife influencer Rebecca invites stalled journalist Lizzie to an influencer conference for Rebecca’s big announcement.
+In the book, two former friends reconnect when tradwife influencer Rebecca invites stalled journalist Lizzie to an influencer conference for Rebecca’s big announcement.
 But when Rebecca disappears and her husband is brutally murdered, Lizzie has to find out who her old friend really is and what is going on in her life.

-For the book, Piazza interviewed dozens of former and current tradwives; she also attended influencing conferences.
+For the book, Piazza interviewed dozens of former and current tradwives; she also attended influencer conferences.
 While writing the book, she kept wanting to make it weirder than real life, like adding a character who faked an entire pregnancy using artificial intelligence, but then Piazza discovered a few months later that there was an influencer who did just that.
 Her editor was constantly in disbelief at some of the scenes in the book, but Piazza insisted, it’s all real.

 Piazza believes tradwives are so popular because many women are burnt out trying to have it all.
-“We look at this tradwife imagery and they just make it look easy.
+“We look at this tradwife imagery, and they just make it look easy.
 They strip all of the labor out of life and out of the work of running a home and a farm.
 We don’t see the labor.”
-But Piazza pointed out: “it’s all a lie.”
-For instance, there’s a sub-industry of people renting out spotless luxurious kitchens so influencers can rent them to create their content.
+But Piazza pointed out: “It’s all a lie.”
+For instance, there’s a sub-industry of people renting out spotless, luxurious kitchens so influencers can rent them to create their content.

 What, When, Where

 Everyone Is Lying to You.
-By Jo Piazza, New York, New York: Dutton (Penguin Random House), July 15, 2025.
-336 Pages, paperback; $19.00.
+By Jo Piazza.
+New York: Dutton (Penguin Random House), July 15, 2025.
+336 pages, paperback; $19.
 Get it here.

 Sign up for our newsletter